-In order to build intuition about how to adapt MTL to target worst group error, we conduct controlled experiments on two-layer linear models trained from scratch on synthetic data.
-We borrow the synthetic data setup introduced by \cite{sagawa2020investigation} in which training data consists of two majority groups where spurious features (features that are not required to robustly solve the end task) are predictive of the end task output, and two minority group where spurious features are uncorrelated with the output. \cite{sagawa2020investigation} demonstrated that under certain conditions on the generative distribution of the input features, linear models trained on such data will provably rely on spurious features and thus suffer poor worst group error.
-Working with this simplified setup where poor group outcomes are easily inducible allows us to more incisively study multitasking's effects.
-To perform multitasking in the synthetic setup, we instantiate reconstruction from noised input as our auxiliary task.
-This choice is partially\footnote{We will delve deeper into other motivations in Section \ref{sec:informal_motivation}} informed by the fact that many pre-training objectives like masked language modeling (MLM) \citep{devlin2018bert} and masked image auto-encoders \citep{he2022masked, tong2022videomae} are based on input reconstruction.
-When training solely on this auxiliary task, we uncover that regularizing the pre-output layer of the model is critical for ensuring that the model upweights the core features (features that are required to robustly solve the end task) over the spurious ones.
-This leads us to the following recipe for improving worst-group error: regularized multitasking of the end task with the (appropriately chosen) auxiliary objective.
+In order to build intuition about how to adapt MTL to target the worst group error, we conduct controlled experiments on two-layer linear models trained from scratch on synthetic data.
+We borrow the synthetic data setup introduced by \cite{sagawa2020investigation} in which training data consists of two majority groups, where spurious features (features that are not required to robustly solve the end task) are predictive of the end task output, and two minority groups, where spurious features are uncorrelated with the output. \cite{sagawa2020investigation} demonstrated that under certain conditions on the generative distribution of the input features, linear models trained on such data would probably rely on spurious features and thus, have poor worst group error.
+Working with this simplified setup where worst-group outcomes are easily inducible allows us to study MTL's effects more incisively.
+We instantiate reconstruction from noised input as our auxiliary task to perform multitask learning in the synthetic setup.
+This choice is partially\footnote{We will delve deeper into other motivations in Section \ref{sec:informal_motivation}} informed by the fact that many pre-training objectives like masked language modeling (MLM) \citep{devlin2018bert} and masked image modeling \citep{he2022masked, tong2022videomae} are based on input reconstruction.
+When training solely on this auxiliary task, we uncover that regularizing the pre-output layer of the model is critical for ensuring that the model upweights the core features (features required to robustly solve the end task) over the spurious ones.
+This leads us to the following recipe for improving worst-group error: regularized multitask learning of the end task with the (appropriately chosen) auxiliary objective.